bechirsegni/messenger-ruby/README.md

 ## Usage

-To send message you need to create one of the available [components](#components), create [Messenger::Request](#messenger-request) with created component and pass it to [Messenger::Client](#messenger-client)::send method.
-You can send message only to users who subscribed to your page (p.e. sent some message before).
+To send message you need to create [Messenger::Request](#messengerrequest) with one of the available [components](#components) and pass it to [Messenger::Client](#messengerclient)::send method.
+You can send message only to users who subscribed to your page (e.g. sent some message before).

 ### Messenger::Request